cidme/CIDME/README.md

 ## Other projects making use of CIDME

 * [IMSFAY](http://www.github.com/IMSFAY/IMSFAY) - *Information Management System for Families, Adults, and Youth*
+  * Uses a prototype version created with PHP and the Neo4j graphing database.

 [*Back to TOC*](#toc)